DesyncTheThird/corne-keymap/readme.md

 The capture will time out after a short duration of no input (default 1000ms), cancelling the capture.
 Case Lock will also time out after a short duration of no input (default 2000ms).

-Tapping the `Space` key twice while Case Lock is active will delete the separator, output a space, and disable Case Lock.
+Tapping the `Space` key again after a separator will delete the separator, disable Case Lock, and output a space.

 While Case Lock is active, `Ctrl`+`BSPC` will instead delete to the previous separator rather than deleting the entire word.